BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 ## Register Policy

-A common mistake, is that sometimes you may define a policy, but you don't attach it to a model in your `app/Providers/AuthServiceProvider.php`.
-Make sure you have it defined there.
+A common mistake is that sometimes you may define a policy, but you don't attach it to a model in your `app/Providers/AuthServiceProvider.php`.
+Make sure you have it figured out here.

 See [documentation](https://laravel.com/docs/authorization#registering-policies).